ilpomo/uruz/README.md

 pip install numpy scipy matplotlib
 ```

-Alternatively, you can use a requirements file, `requirements.txt`, which lists all the necessary libraries.
-Simply run
+Alternatively, you can use the included requirements file, `requirements.txt`, which lists all the necessary libraries.
-the following command to install all dependencies at once:
+Simply run the following command to install all dependencies at once:

 ```bash
 pip install -r requirements.txt